iainsproat/primenumbergenerator/README.md

 * Oracle JDK 8
 * Maven (version 3.6.1 or greater)

-### Build instructions
+### Build instructions for Command Line Application

 1. Run `mvn test -B -f ./src/pom.xml` to test
-2. Run `mvn package -B -Dmaven.test.skip=true -f ./src/pom.xml ` to produce a jar
+2. Run `mvn package -B -Dmaven.test.skip=true -f ./src/pom.xml ` to produce a jar for the commandline application

+### Build instructions for Web Server

+1. Run `mvn clean install -B -Dmaven.test.skip=true -f ./src/pom.xml` to build and install the dependency
+2. Run `mvn clean package -B -f ./server/pom.xml` to build and produce a jar for the web server

 This is currently automated by Travis CI, see `.travis.yml`